minhphan88/minhphan88.github.io/_others/dashboard.md

 ---

 ## About the project
   The project is an extension of the [Melbourne property story](/presentations/property).
-The dashboard can be used to gather interests

 ## Goal
   The project aims to create an interactive dashboard for the audience of [Melbourne property story](/presentations/property).
 The dashboard offers the opportunity to investigate the suburbs' growths in details.